e-HAIL Members

 Assistant Professor, Psychiatry

-Areas of Expertise: Emotion detection via digital tools (smartphones, wearable devices); personalized medicine in bipolar disorder; use of intensive longitudinal data, electronic health record data, and digital data to predict illness trajectory.
+Areas of Expertise: Emotion detection via digital tools (smartphones, wearable devices); personalized medicine in bipolar disorder; use of intensive longitudinal data, electronic health record data, and digital data to predict illness trajectory

 Publications: